Rise-Vision/rise-common-component/README.md

 In the previous example configuration, the HTTP status codes 400 ( bad request ), 403 ( forbidden ) and 429 ( too many requests ) won't be attempted immediately after the retry period, but only after some cooldown period.

-### Calculate expiration based on Cache-Control header max-age value
+### Calculate expiration based on *Cache-Control* header *max-age* value

-Instead of relying in a fixed expiration, fetch-mixin can calculate it's refresh value based on `Cache-Control` header expiration value.
+Instead of relying in a fixed expiration, fetch-mixin can calculate its refresh value based on `Cache-Control` header expiration value.
 To enable this behavior the `refreshFromCacheControlHeader` parameter can be used:

 ```
 {